Click on a question to see the answer.

 e.
 Lay these next to each other and go line by line, comparing them.

 f.
 Explore and reconcile any differences.
 If the taxes are different, you probably now understand the reason for the difference in guideline results.
 If you want to use the other program's tax numbers in the Family Law Software guideline calculation, you can override the Family Law Software tax numbers with the other program's number.
-This would typically be on the Lawyer (or Guidelines) tab > Deductions > Taxes screen, but this does vary a bit from state to state.

 g.
 See if this resolves the differences.
 If not, continue to step 3.